-So, I am thinking of my dad a lot as we prepare for this weekend’s celebration.
-I have gone into my files to find the eulogy I wrote for his funeral services.
-I see that I employed anaphora, the craft form I wrote about last week.
-I am sharing the writing I read at my father?s funeral in the hopes that it may help you if are tasked with writing a eulogy or want to write one, even long after a person has died.
+I am sharing the writing I read at my father’s funeral in the hopes that it may help you if you find yourself tasked with writing a eulogy or want to write a eulogy, even long after a person has died.

-As you will see, repeating a specific phrase helped me keep writing and conjuring moments infused with meaning for me.
+As you will see, repeating a specific phrase helped me keep writing and conjuring the moments I wanted to share.

 When I think of my father, I think of the way he taught me to be conscientious, honest, forthright, and disciplined.
 Homework was to get done, goals were to be set and reached, and mistakes were to be noted and fixed.

-I think of the things we took as gifts?riding his shoulders to play at great height in a swimming pool, his hand on the back of our two wheeler seats as we pedaled down the sidewalk learning to balance, his driving lessons and the degree of attention and seriousness he gave the task and his bravery sitting with us as we pressed the accelerator and learned to steer.
+I think of the things we took as gifts—riding his shoulders to play at great height in a swimming pool, his hand on the back of our two-wheeler seats as we pedaled down the sidewalk learning to balance, his driving lessons and the degree of attention and seriousness he gave the task and his bravery sitting with us as we pressed the accelerator and learned to steer.
 He concentrated on helping us learn to make our way as well as helping our way be joyous.
-When I had my first job as an administrator and found the nonprofit I worked for was in the red, my father came to visit and sat for hours teaching me how to create, monitor, and control an organization’s budget.
-When my teenage son designed my husband and I a house, he donated the financing for skylights, an extra that would make all the difference to his grandson project.
+When I had my first job as an administrator and found the nonprofit I worked for was in the red, my father came to visit and sat for hours teaching me how to create, monitor, and control an organizations budget.
+When my son designed me a house, he donated the financing for skylights, an extra that would make all the difference to my son’s design.
 When I had a collection of poems that needed presales for the small press to make a print run, my father ordered about 50 copies and eventually gave them out like cigars when a baby is born.

 Some Things He May Not Know He Taught Me

 I praise him for two varnished skulls from cats